xanxer6rB/forge-kasm/README.md

 I do not own either projects Forge or KasmVNC in any way.

-Just a Forge user whom wants to contribute to the Forge community is.
+Just a Forge user whom wants to contribute to the Forge community.